 What’s very pleasing about this palette is how organised it is!
-On the left of the palette are four warm to neutral-toned shades of golds, and on the left are four cool to neutral-toned shades of pinks.
-Summer, winter, and spring colours are covered in these eight shades.
-The two colours in the centre, the black and deep mauve, are just the right colours to add some fall into the palette.
+On the left of the palette are four warm to neutral-toned shades of gold, and on the left are four cool to neutral-toned shades of pink.

 It’s a beautiful palette that is useful and practical at the same time!

 The Marrakech palette shades are YSL’s version of sexy fun colours.
-The contrast of reds and blues are very workable if we’re talking about playing with makeup.
-It also offers a mix of mattes, soft satins, dazzling shimmer finishes.
+The contrast of reds and blues is very workable if we’re talking about playing with makeup.
+It also offers a mix of mattes, soft satins, and dazzling shimmer finishes.